Gantry Crane Top Beam Lift For Easy Height Adjustment

 How To Make The Conversion

-Our new Gantry Crane Lift Plans are not an Add-On, rather, a Conversion, because it changes things from the original plans.
+Our new Gantry Crane Lift Conversion Plans are not an add-on, rather, a conversion, because it changes things from the original plans.
 The Conversion Plans are separate to avoid confusion, because not everyone will want the gantry crane lift by winch.
-Also, some people with an existing crane will want only the conversion.
+Also, if you already have a crane, then you will want only the conversion plans.

 Converting is pretty simple.
 For a new crane build, just choose your crane, then buy both the Gantry Crane Plans and the Conversion Lift Plans.
 Those 2 sets of plans will explain everything you need to build an awesome gantry crane with a pretty cool top beam lifting mechanism.